-- The competition must genuinely promote one of your products/services or your business; and
+- must use the promotion to genuinely promote your business’ goods or services; and

-- Your business must have an Australian Business Number (ABN) or an Australian Company Number (ACN).
+- have a business with an Australian Business Number (ABN) and/or Australian Company Number (ACN).

-- game of luck where all entrants have an equal chance of winning; or
+- gives all entrants an equal chance of winning; and

 4. What Should My Terms and Conditions Cover?

-In NSW, if you run a game of luck you must also follow certain timeframes:
+If you run a game of chance you must:

-- draw dates must be within 12 months of the permit being issued;
+- conduct the draw within 12 months of the permit being issued;

-- the winner must be able to claim their prize for three months from the draw date.
+- ensure the winner claims their prize within three months after the draw date.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.